-A certain molecule binds the active site of an enzyme and decreases its activity these are known as enzyme inhibitors.
+A certain molecule binds the active site of an enzyme and decreases its activity, which are known as enzyme inhibitors.
 These may be drugs, pathogens, pesticides.
 A drug acts as an enzyme inhibitor and attacks the active site.

 Example: Hydrolysis of cane sugar

-Sugarcane is sucrose (C12H22O11) basically it is a dextro rotator with a specific angle of rotation +62.5.
+Sugarcane is sucrose (C12H22O11), which basically is a dextro rotator with a specific angle of rotation +62.5.
 In the process, enzyme invertase sucrose undergoes hydrolysis to give α – D(+) glucose and β – D(-) fructose as products.
-The solutes contain more leave rotatory fructose whose angle of the specific rotator is -92.2 hence this mixture is known as invert sugar and the process is the inversion of cane sugar.
+The solutes contain more leave rotatory fructose whose angle of the specific rotator is -92.2.
+Hence, this mixture is known as invert sugar and the process is the inversion of cane sugar.